 [xviii] Medium, “Business NFTs — Financial Business Documents As Tokens On Decentralized Networks”, Medium.com, dated 18 July 2018, accessed 12 March 2021 at https://medium.com/centrifuge/introducing-business-nfts-financial-business-documents-as-tokens-on-decentralized-networks-ec4b773f7ec5.

-Adrian is Co-Head of Allen & Gledhill’s FinTech Practice, and Co-Head of Allen & Gledhill’s Public Policy Practice.
-Adrian has been active in the FinTech sphere, contributing to policy formation and enactment of FinTech-related legislation.
-He has advised on a variety of FinTech models including payment services such as e-wallet providers, merchant acquirers, equity and debt crowdfunding platforms, transfer systems, online payment system providers, robo-advisers, initial coin offering structures, security token exchanges and digital payment token exchanges.
+Adrian is Co-Head of Allen & Gledhill’s FinTech Practice, and Co-Head of Allen & Gledhill’s ESG & Public Policy Practice.
+Adrian has been active in the FinTech sphere, contributing to policy formation and enactment of FinTech related legislation.
+He has advised on a variety of FinTech models including payment systems, equity and debt crowdfunding platforms, P2P lending platforms, online lending intermediary based platforms, online money transfer systems, robo-advisors, virtual stored value facility providers, initial coin offering structures, security token exchanges, digital payment token exchanges and the sale of non-fungible tokens (NFTs).
 Adrian is recommended as a key practitioner in several leading publications including Chambers Global, Chambers Asia-Pacific, Chambers FinTech, The Legal 500 and Who’s Who Legal.

 Alexander is an Associate in the FinTech Practice and Financial Regulatory Practice at Allen & Gledhill.
 Alexander’s areas of practice encompass advising clients on financial regulatory matters, including regulatory considerations arising out of the distribution of financial products, undertaking of fund management activities, as well as outsourcing arrangements and conduct of business requirements applicable to regulated entities.
 He also has experience in advising on a variety of FinTech business models, including the provision of payment services, the offering of digital tokens, as well as the establishment of digital token exchanges.